saucelabs/sauce-playwright-runner/tests/fixtures/local/basic-js/README.md

 # Basic Playwright Test
-A basic playwright test that can be run in Sauce Cloud or on the Sauce docker containers.
+A basic playwright test that can be run in Sauce Cloud.
 Configuration is set in `.sauce/config.yml`

 ## Usage